StrawChannel95/apocalyptic-wonderland.github.io/README.md

 Open the `Steam Properties` window, navigate to the `Language` tab, and select `English` from the dropdown menu.

-# GOG Config
+# GOG Installation and Config

+### Clean Installation (GOG)

 Inside the game folders of both Fallout 3 and New Vegas, there will be a file known as `unins000`.
-Run it, and it will activate the uninstaller, completely uninstall the game, and then reinstall it from GOG.
-(Make sure to delete any extra INI files in Documents:\My Games:\Fallout3 and Documents:\My Games:\FalloutNV).
+Run it, and it will activate the uninstaller, it completely uninstall the game, and then you to reinstall it from GOG.

+### INI Folders (GOG)

+More Fallout-related files are located inside the so-called `INI folder`, which needs to be cleaned out as well.
+It contains your save games as well as the game’s INI files and, if you modded Fallout: New Vegas before, NVSE plugin logs.

+-   Navigate to the INI folder; this is found under Documents/My Games.
+-   If you have an ongoing vanilla playthrough, back up the Saves folder.
+-   Delete everything inside the Fallout: New Vegas and Fallout 3 folders.

+### Installing the Microsoft Visual C++ Redistributable Package (GOG)

 I doubt you need to do this since you likely already have it installed.
 The package is required for MO2, and you can download it from [Microsoft](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
 Download the x64 version under `Visual Studio 2015, 2017, and 2019`.
 Here is a [Direct link](https://aka.ms/vs/16/release/vc_redist.x64.exe) if you can't find it.